Community Health Education Session

 6. Oral Health and resources for Children 0-6 years of age (OHC)

-An introduction to causes and effects of dental cavities for children, ways to prevent dental diseases, and dental care resources that are available for lower-income families with children.
+An introduction to the causes and effects of dental cavities for children, ways to prevent dental diseases, and dental care resources that are available for lower-income families with children.
 (1.5 hours)

 If you would like to download a copy of the list, please click here.
 And here is the request form.